MasatakaNakamura/remark/Markdown.md

+Markdown is a plain text formatting syntax that easily lets you write next to plain text with special formatting to signalize textual elements like headings, bullet lists, links and so on.

+Have a look at the [Markdown website]((http://daringfireball.net/projects/markdown/) if you're not familiar with Markdown formatting.

+### Markdown in remark

-A Markdown-formatted chunk of text is transformed into individual slides by JavaScript running in the browser:
+Basically, remark transforms a Markdown-formatted chunk of text into individual slides in a slideshow.
+What differentiates remark from similar tools, is that it does all of its work using nothing but JavaScript, running locally in your browser.

+A simple Markdown text like the one below represents a slideshow with two slides, each with a heading and a line of text representing the current slide number:

 ```
 # Slide 1